treggs1/P4-Django-Project/README.md

 | Source | Location | Notes |
 | --- | --- | --- |
 | [Markdown Builder](https://readme.so/) | README and TESTING | tool to help generate the Markdown files |

+All images were supplied by Justin Cooper.

+All JavaScript was coppied from the Boutique Ado Project and most of the CSS.